 Displaying Numbers as Percentages as You Type

-STEP 1: Just select your battlefield (the cells where you want to enter percentages), go to the ‘Home’ tab, and pick ‘Percentage’ from the ‘Number’ group.
-This preps your cells, so they’re ready to interpret anything you type as a percentage.
+STEP 1: Select the cells where you want to enter percentages, go to the ‘Home’ tab, and pick ‘Percentage’ from the ‘Number’ group.

 RESULT: